|Schedule your inspection today! Call

 - Beneath attic vents.
 The duct must terminate at the home exterior, not just beneath it.

-attic framing, insulation or other materials.
-This condition has the potential to cause health or decay problems from
+framing, insulation or other materials.
+This condition has the potential to cause health or decay problems from mold, or to

-attics or crawlspaces.
-Mold may appear as a fuzzy, thread-like, cobwebby fungus, although it can never be identified
+crawlspaces.
+Mold may appear as a fuzzy, thread-like, cobwebby fungus, although it can never be identified with certainty without

 In order to grow, mold fungi require that the following conditions are present: